redis-developer/redis-hacker-news-demo/README.md

-# Tutorial: Hacker News clone with Redis-only database running on NodeJS
+# Tutorial: Hackernews clone that uses Redis as a primary database (RedisJSON + RedisSearch)

 ## Technical Stack